EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 ## KSINV and UKSINV programs
 The programs `KSINV` and `UKSINV` solve the inverse Kohn-Sham (KS) problem in the spin-restricted and spin-unrestricted cases, respectively.
 In the spin-restricted case, the KS inversion determines the KS potential for a given target density.
-In the spin-unrestricted case, the KS potentials for the $\alpha$ and $\beta$ spin are determined for given target electron densities for $\alpha$ and $\beta$ electrons.
+In the spin-unrestricted case, the KS potentials for the $\alpha$ and $\beta$ spin channels are determined for given target electron densities for $\alpha$ and $\beta$ electrons.
 The program is designed to work with densities provided by many-body methods such as Coupled Cluster (CC) or Configuration Interaction (CI).
 The implementation for closed-shell systems was described and tested in Ref.
-[1] and follows the idea of Ref.
-[2] to use the KS response function to update the KS potential.
+1 and follows the idea of Ref.
+2 to use the KS response function to update the KS potential.
 The extension to open-shell systems was described in Ref.
-[X].
+X.

 ---